This is a guest post by Cori – a freelance illustrator and designer and full-time student of the world.

 In my country, school is simply a process of memorising facts for a test and then turning around and forgetting said facts as soon as possible in preparation for the next test.
 Information is rarely retained, and the student becomes a machine which is programmed to take input and give an output in accordance with what the system wants.

 This is not learning or education.
 This is regurgitation.

 Real education happens when a student pursues knowledge as a way to better their life.
 It is a mindful and deliberate action made out of self-improvement or self-preservation.
 It is this inner motivation which will allow the student to not only retain information but also make the necessary connections needed to apply what they have learned to the world around them.

 Can education happen in a school?
 Yes, of course.
 But not every degree or diploma is a result of education.

 The status quo claims that those without higher education are unfortunate souls who will have a harder life ahead of them.
-Many will blindly follow this teaching, failing to realize that education is a choice as well; and where there is a significant choice at hand, mindfulness must be at the forefront of our minds.
+Many will blindly follow this teaching, failing to realise that education is a choice as well; and where there is a significant choice at hand, mindfulness must be at the forefront of our minds.

 Taking Back Control

-Higher education is well-marketed, yes, but it is still a product — one that can greatly affect your mental health.
+Higher education is well-marketed, yes, but it is still a product — one that can significantly affect your mental health.
 It is one of several children borne of a consumeristic culture and status quo which can be limiting when not carefully examined.
 However, when we take the time to consider the hidden pockets of alternative routes in life, we can claim back a piece of our lives which was lost to the negative impact of our culture.

-Have you ever felt disenchanted with the circus of hoops our society has labeled as a school?
+Have you ever felt disenchanted with the circus of hoops our society has labelled as a school?
 How have you mindfully educated yourself outside of a classroom?
 What other limits do you think the status quo imposes on our mindfulness as individuals?
 Let me know in the comments below.